-Arrow Kit\$2.00Leatherworking Kits\$5-10.00Rocket Kit\$15.00Basketry Kit\$10-15.00Metalwork Supplies\$5.00
+Rocket Kit \$15.00 Leatherworking Kits \$5-10.00 Basketry Kit \$10-15.00 Metalwork Supplies \$5.00

-- 12. Shotgun Shooting merit badge is for Scouts who are 14 years or older and who have completed rifle merit badge.
+- 12. Shotgun Shooting merit badge is for Scouts who are entering grade 9 or higher in Fall 2024 and who have completed Rifle Shooting merit badge.
 Classes will be held Monday Friday.
-An additional fee of \$15 will be added to the registration fees when a Scout registers online for this merit badge.
+An additional fee of \$20 will be added to the registration fees when a Scout registers online for this merit badge.
 This fee is for two boxes of ammunition, which is the minimum required for qualification.
-If a Scout needs additional ammunition to complete the merit badge, it will be available at the range for \$8 per box of 25 shells.
+If a Scout needs additional ammunition to complete the merit badge, it will be available at the range for \$10 per box of 25 shells.
 Scouts may need to be at the range during open time to practice/qualify for the merit badge.
 Class limited to 10. - 13.
 An additional fee of \$20 will be added to the registration fees when a Scout registers online for this merit badge. - 14.
 Must be a BLUE swimmer and attend all sessions M-F to earn both patches.